GregDavidson/wicci-core-S0_lib/README.md

 # Wicci Project Core

-## A pun on Wiki, pronounced like Witchy

-Possible Acronyms:

-Web Interface to Collaborative Community Intelligence

-This is one piece of the Wicci System.
+## Part 0 of the Wicci System

-The complete Wicci system has PostgreSQL extensions providing:
+The Wicci System consists of PostgreSQL extensions providing:

 * Metaprogramming for Generics and Boilerplate elimination
 * Strongly Typed References with Generalization